flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-19-01-08-qq/index.md

     _key: card-1-a27924ac-b4f8-477e-a6b9-8118d446917a
   - order: 1
     body: >-
-      > ‘It’s not okay with me for my job to be used as a bargaining chip when people on either side don’t get what they want and they can’t come to an agreement.
-I just want to work.’
+      > "It’s not okay with me for my job to be used as a bargaining chip when people on either side don’t get what they want and they can’t come to an agreement.
+I just want to work."

       Krystle Kirkpatrick, one of approx. 70,000 employees furloughed (temporarily laid-off) by the IRS because of the partial gov't shutdown.